razazaheer12/Student-Grade-Calculator-SCG-/README.md

 1. Clone or download the repository.
 2. Open the project folder.
 3. Open `index.html` in your preferred web browser.
+4. To View SGC on browser click on this url : https://student-grade-calculator-scg.vercel.app/
-4. Start using the Student Grade Calculator!
+5. Start using the Student Grade Calculator!

 ---